duinoWitchery/hd44780/README.md

 	- IDE version 1.6.8 (has serial port issues that breaks on certain boards)

 **NOTE**<br>
+There are two "Ardino" entities. arduino.cc and arduino.org While things appear to be converging/merging, and on Dec 20, 2016 there was a big merging of the two code bases for the 1.8.0 release, for the time being,
+IDEs from arduino.org are still not recommended as arduino.org 1.8.0 is not the same as arduino.cc 1.8.0 and the 1.8.0 arduino.org IDE does not work at all in some OS environments.
-There are two "Ardino" companies. arduino.cc and arduino.org While things may change in the future, for the time being, IDEs from arduino.org are not recommended as they are behind in terms of features and have function prototyping issues that prevent some of the example sketches in this library from compiling.
+Also, IDEs from Arduino.org  prior to 1.8.0 are quite far behind IDEs from arduino.cc interms of of features and have function prototyping issues that prevent some of the example sketches in this library from compiling.
-The latest arduino.org IDE at the time was 1.7.11
+Therefore, for the time being, it is recommend that Arduino IDEs be obtained from arduino.cc

 H/W support
 ===========
-Library should work on all Arduino boards.
+Library should work on all Arduino boards including boards with AVR, pic32, arm, and ESP8266 processors.

+**WARNING**<br>
+Use caution when using 3v only processors like arm and ESP8266 processors when interfacing with 5v modules as not doing proper level shifting or incorrectly hooking things up can damage the processor.

 The library currenly comes with the following i/o subclasses: